rubygems/bundler/UPGRADING.md

 be annoying for old users, that's why we intend to make this process as smooth as possible for everyone.

-I'll be dividing the deprecations into three groups: CLI deprecations, DSL deprecations, and misc deprecations.
+I'll be dividing the deprecations into four groups: CLI deprecations, Helper deprecations, DSL deprecations, and misc deprecations.
 Let's dive into each of them.

 #### CLI deprecations